Buka-Xing/Deep-network-based-distribution-measures-for-full-reference-image-quality-assessment/README.md

-# Deep network based distribution measures for full-reference image quality assessment
+# Image Quality Assessment: Measuring Perceptual Degradation via Distribution Measures in Deep Feature Spaces
 ----------------------------
-This is the repository of paper [Image Quality Assessment: Gauging Perceptual Degradation by Distribution Measures in the Deep Feature Space](xxx).
+This is the repository of the paper [Image Quality Assessment: Measuring Perceptual Degradation via Distribution Measures in Deep Feature Spaces](xxx).

-Three deep network based distribution measures are proposed, **the DeepWSD**, **the DeepJSD** and **the DeepSKLD**.
+Three deep distribution measures are proposed, **the DeepWSD**, **the DeepJSD** and **the DeepSKLD**.
+The default form is based on the VGG architecture.
+Other variants with the SqueezeNet, the MobileNet, and the ResNet are also proposed.

-## Advantages of deep network based distribution measures
+## Advantages of deep network based distribution measures:
+1. Superior performance on synthetic distortion-based datasets without further fine-tuning.

+2. Differentiability in guiding perceptual image enhancement.

+3. Adaptivity to diverse network architectures.

 -----------------------------
 ## Updating log:
-2022/10/20: the repository is created and the quality assessment result, the maximum difference competition results, image super-resolution and denoising results are uploaded in 'results' folder.
+2024/1/24: the repository is created, and the quality assessment result and the image-to-image enhancement results are uploaded in 'results' folder.

 -----------------------------
 ## Requirements: